Seoul Arts Center: Music hall

 It opened in 1988, the first among the buildings belonging to the hall, and has a 2523-seat concert hall, the first concert hall in Korea, and a 354-seat recital hall where small-scale performances such as recitals and chamber music are held.
 It is adjacent to the right side of the Opera House and opposite the Seoul Calligraphy Museum.

 Opera House

 It is a cylindrical building with a roof in the shape of a lampshade.
-At the time of its design and construction, it was called "Festival Theater", but when it opened in 1993, the official name of Seoul Opera Theater (Opera House) was changed.
-The 2,305-seat Opera Theater for large-scale opera, ballet, and musical performances, the 710-seat Towol Theater for plays, small-scale musicals and operas, and a 300-600-seat flexible small theater for small experimental performances are located.
+At the time of its design and construction, it was called "Festival Theater", but when it opened in 1993, its official name was changed to the Seoul Opera Theater (currently Opera House).The 2,305-seat Opera Theater for large-scale opera, ballet, and musical performances, the 710-seat Towol Theater for plays, small-scale musicals and operas, and a 300-600-seat flexible small theater for small experimental performances are located.
 It forms the central axis of the entire Seoul Arts Center.